aliyarozercan/f19-ex3/README.md

 Compared to the result of Part 1, does this design qualitatively seems to be more of a rapid event-related design?

+Yes!
+And it is more random.

 ## Question 2.2

 Are the differences between this design and Part 1 consistent with your earlier predictions?

+Yes.
+Especially the predictibility of the stimuli is considerably less compared to Part 1.

 # Part 3